googleapis/nodejs-firestore/api-report/firestore.api.md

     snapshot_(document: {
         [k: string]: unknown;
     }, readTime: string, encoding: 'json'): QueryDocumentSnapshot;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration terminate(): Promise<void>;
+    terminate(): Promise<void>;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration toJSON(): object;
+    toJSON(): object;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     // Warning: (ae-forgotten-export) The symbol "TraceUtil" needs to be exported by the entry point index.d.ts